amjack0/Ardumower-Project-Final-Repo/README.md

 https://www.youtube.com/channel/UCy5HdGzm2zD_j62KLxxmGHQ?view_as=subscriber
 # Hardware

 This package performs outdoor navigation.
 It can navigate in lawn while avoiding obstacles.
-This repo is made to run on a Ardumower, NVIDIA Jetson Nano with IMU (AdaFruit), Android GPS was also tested but included in the commit, and Hokuyo URG-04LX-UG01 lidar.
+This repo is made to run on a Ardumower, NVIDIA Jetson Nano with IMU (AdaFruit) and Hokuyo URG-04LX-UG01 lidar.
+Android GPS was also tested but NOT included in this repository.

 # Test Environment
 Ubuntu 16.04.6 LTS (Xenial) + ROS Kinetic